-You will study at Uppsala University Campus Gotland, located in Visby on the Baltic island of Gotland, Sweden - the best-preserved Medieval city in Scandinavia and a UNESCO World Heritage Site.
-Campus Gotland's environment is characterised by the close proximity between professors and students.
+You will study at Uppsala University Campus Gotland, located in Visby on the island of Gotland, Sweden.

 Why this programme?

-The Bachelor's Programme in Game Design and Programming provides skills in developing games for commercial production, as well as a deeper understanding of how games work and how they affect us.
+The Bachelor's Programme in Game Design and Programming provides skills in developing games for commercial production, as well as a deeper understanding of how games work and how they affect us and our society.

-The programme mixes practical game development and theoretical courses within game design and programming.
-In the programme we explore theories and methods in game design, game development and game analysis.
-Game developers need good communicative skills both to communicate with their team and to shape the experience that the game will provide.
+The programme mixes practical game development and theoretical courses in game design and programming.
+In the programme, you will explore theories and methods in game design, game development and game analysis.
+Game developers need good communicative skills both to communicate with their team and to shape the game experience.
 To reflect this, the programme provides training in expression through text, imagery and games, as well as verbal communication.

-As a programmer, you acquire the logic and technical skills and knowledge that are required to develop games using current as well as tomorrow's technology.
-Through several project courses you also get to practice producing games together with students with other skill sets.
+As a programmer, you acquire the logic, technical skills and knowledge that are required to develop games using current as well as tomorrow's technology.
+Through several project courses, you also practice producing games together with students with other skill sets.

 The programme leads to a Bachelor of Arts (180 credits) with Game Design as the main field of study.

-The Bachelor's Programme in Game Design and Programming comprises three years of study where the major subject Game Design is studied in parallel with your profile, the minor Computer Science, through both theoretical and practical project courses.
-All project-based courses are housed within Game Design.
-The project courses test and train both game design and art production skills as students from all Game Design programmes collaborate to produce games.
+The Bachelor's Programme in Game Design and Programming comprises three years of studies where the major subject Game Design is studied in parallel with your profile, the minor subject area in Computer Science, through both theoretical and practical project courses.
+All project-based courses are within the main subject area, Game Design.
+The project courses test and train both programming, game design and graphic production skills as students from all the Game Design programmes collaborate to produce games.

 In this way, the programme provides a continuous opportunity to test and utilise your ability in realistic scenarios, since the project courses effectively model the challenges that must be faced when working in a diverse team of creative, artistic, organisational and technical individuals.

-Game Design makes up 105 credits, out of the total 180 credits, while the minor subject makes up 30 credits.
-The programme also has 45 credits where you will get to choose what to study, which can also be used to deepen or broaden your study in the major or minor subject, or for studies abroad.
+Game Design makes up 105 of the total 180 credits needed for a degree, while the minor subject makes up at least 30 credits.
+The programme also includes 45 credits where you will get to choose what to study, which can also be used to deepen or broaden your studies in the major or minor subject, or for studies abroad.
 Like the theoretical courses, these projects train academic writing and presenting, in preparation for the degree project that ends the third year.

-The programming courses start from the very basics and lead to a small game development project at the end of the first term, after which the projects increase in complexity and size.
-Throughout the project courses, commercial game engines are usually used, where the focus is to code game logic, while the programming courses provide a deeper technical understanding of the technology.
+The programming courses start from the very basics and lead to a small game development project at the end of the first year, after which the projects increase in complexity and size.
+Throughout the project courses, commercial game engines are usually used, where the focus is to code game logic, while the programming courses provide a deeper technical understanding of the construction of digital games.

 The Bachelor's Programme in Game Design and Programming is offered at Campus Gotland in Visby on the island of Gotland.
+Visby is the best-preserved Medieval town in Scandinavia and a UNESCO World Heritage Site.
 Instruction is entirely in English.
-The main subject Game Design is studied together with the students from the other programmes.
+The main subject, Game Design, is studied together with the students from the other Game Design programmes.

-The theoretical courses within game design are taught through lectures, workshops and smaller projects.
-The majority of courses include group work.
+The theoretical courses within Game Design are taught through lectures, workshops and smaller projects.
+The majority of courses include group work, which means you need to be comfortable with working tightly in a team with other students.
 The programming courses are lecture-based with continuous practical programming.

-The first couple of years include one or two project courses, in which you work with your specific role in groups to produce complete games.
-During the process you will receive supervision and guidance.
+The first couple of years includes one or two project courses, in which you work with your specific role in groups to produce complete games, as a programmer, graphic artist, or project leader, but also as a game designer.
+During the work process, each group will receive supervision and guidance.

-The Bachelor's Programme in Game Design and Programming prepares you, theoretically and practically, for a professional career within business, organisations, authorities or as a business owner.
-Find out where our alumni work.
+The Bachelor's Programme in Game Design and Programming prepares you, theoretically and practically, for a professional career within business, organisations, government bodies or as a business owner.

 One of the programme's strengths is its well-established contact with the game industry.
 This is why graduates of the programme make up an especially useful network.
-Through yearly recurring events, notable individuals from the international game industry, former students and academics are invited to judge student projects and share their experiences.
-This provides an excellent opportunity for you to build your own contact network for your future career.
+Through yearly recurring events arranged by the department, notable individuals from the international game industry, former students and academics are invited to judge student projects and share their experiences.
+This provides an excellent opportunity for you to build your own network of contacts for your future career.

 The game industry is the largest and fastest growing business in the entertainment industry.
 It is in continuous development, which leads to a large demand for a broad spectrum of creative professionals with game development as the common denominator.
-Games are also increasingly being used within education, training and medicine, under the name Serious Games.
+Games are also increasingly being used in education, training and medicine.

 As a graduate of the programme, you will be able to continue your studies at the Master's level in or outside of Sweden.

-General entry requirements for first-cycle (Bachelor's level) studies in Sweden.
-Also required is advanced+ level mathematics (equivalent of Swedish course Mathematics 3c).
+Requirements: General entry requirements for first-cycle (Bachelor's level) studies in Sweden.
+Also required is advanced level mathematics (equivalent of Swedish course Mathematics 3c).